-- Full details and clarifications of the complaint should be obtained. - The investigating officer should inform the member of staff against whom the complaint is made as soon as is practically possible.
-The member of staff will be informed of their right to be accompanied by a trade union or other representative at any future interview or hearing held under the provision of these procedures. - The investigating officer should consider the involvement of the Company auditors and the Police at this stage and should consult with the Chairman / Chief Executive - The allegations should be fully investigated by the investigating officer with the assistance where appropriate, of other individuals / bodies. - A judgement concerning the complaint and validity of the complaint will be made by the investigating officer.
+- The investigating officer should consider the involvement of the Company auditors and the Police at this stage and should consult with the Managing Director - The allegations should be fully investigated by the investigating officer with the assistance where appropriate, of other individuals / bodies. - A judgement concerning the complaint and validity of the complaint will be made by the investigating officer.
 This judgement will be detailed in a written report containing the findings of the investigations and reasons for the judgement.
-The report will be passed to the Chief Executive or Chairman as appropriate. - The Chief Executive / Chairman will decide what action to take.
+The report will be passed to the Managing Director or Commercial Director as appropriate. - The Managing Director / Commercial Director will decide what action to take.
 If the complaint is shown to be justified, then they will invoke the disciplinary or other appropriate Company procedures. - The complainant should be kept informed of the progress of the investigations and, if appropriate, of the final outcome. - If appropriate, a copy of the outcomes will be passed to the Company Auditors to enable a review of the procedures.

-If the complainant is not satisfied that their concern is being properly dealt with by the investigating officer, they have the right to raise it in confidence with the Chief Executive / Chairman, or one of the designated persons described above.
+If the complainant is not satisfied that their concern is being properly dealt with by the investigating officer, they have the right to raise it in confidence with the Managing Director or Commercial Director, or one of the designated persons described above.